1] The Concept of State

 He also argues that globalization of economy makes use of military forces less likely since economies have become interdependent.
 Slump in another economy will also affect country’s own citizens.

-Role of state has been limited to producing conditions conducive for business and welfare activities in general.
+Role of state has been limited to producing conditions conducive for business and welfare activities in general

 Criticism